Search

 To correctly handle God’s Word of Truth, we must try to understand what God has said and not “lean on our own understanding” by allowing our own opinions and views to blur what God has written.

 Ask God to teach you how to study His Word.
-Pray for Him not to let false teachings deceive you.
+Pray for Him not to let you be deceived by false teachings.
 Ask Him to show you when your opinions and views are clouding your vision of His Truth.
 Pray that He will help you accurately represent His truth to others.

 After you pray these things, open the Word of God and welcome it to judge the thoughts and attitudes of your heart.
 Allow it to teach you, to change you.
 Don’t limit what God can do for you through His Word.
 Receive His Truth with eagerness!